Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Results and Discussion

-In contrast to $D_1$, $D_2$ and $D_p$, the capacity dimension seems to show a relation with the external parameters, so an average value cannot be calculated.
-In fact, we find a linear dependence with the ratio $R_1 / R_0$ as can be seen on Fig. \ref{db_agre2}.
-As we mentioned on the Introduction, the ratio $R_1 / R_0$ informs about whether the chains initially aggregate by magnetic interaction ($R_1 > R_0$) or by diffusion ($R_1 < R_0$).
-In all our experiments $R_1/R_0>1$ is verified, therefore, from the beginning, the aggregation process is dominated by the magnetic interaction among particles.
+In contrast to $D_1$, $D_2$ and $D_p$, the two-dimensional capacity dimension, $D_B(2D)$, seems to show a relation with the external parameters, so an average value for all the experiments cannot be calculated.
+In fact, we find a linear dependence with the ratio $R_1 / R_0$, as it can be seen on Fig. \ref{db_agre2}.
+As we mentioned on the Introduction, the ratio $R_1 / R_0$ informs about the aggregation being field driven ($R_1 > R_0$) or diffusion limited ($R_1 < R_0$).
+In all our experiments, $R_1/R_0>1$ is verified, therefore, from the beginning, the aggregation process is dominated by the magnetic interaction among particles.
 Moreover, this result shows that the shape of the chains depends on the intensity of this ratio.
 Visually, we observe that the finer and longer formed chains at the stationary state correspond to higher values of the ratio $R_1/R_0$, while wider chains are observed when the ratio is lower.
-Therefore, the shape of the clusters may depend of the intensity of this magnetic interaction between particles.
-This implies that the capacity dimension measures how the chains fill the surrounding space.
+In the figure, we show two snapshots of experiments with different values of $R_1/R_0$, as an illustration of this explanation.
+The capacity dimension measures how the chains fill the surrounding space, and therefore, Fig. \ref{db_agre2} shows the relationship between the shape of the clusters and the intensity of this magnetic interaction between particles.
+In our previous work on aggregation dynamics \cite{Dominguez-Garcia2007}, we show how relative difference between dynamical exponents also depends on this ratio.
+This result is another confirmation on the dependence of the MR fluid behavior with the amplitude of the external magnetic field and the concentration of particles.